Home

 Parit Jawa - a haven for the Lesser Adjutant.

-An article highlighting the birdlife of a rich coastal area of the state of XXXX in Peninsular Malaysia, inhabited by the rare Lesser Adjutant XXXX, and one man's struggle to protect the species.
+An article highlighting the birdlife of a rich coastal area in Peninsular Malaysia, inhabited by the rare Lesser Adjutant, and one man's struggle to protect the species.

 2002 Taman Negara - Malaysia's first National Park.

-Impressions of a visit to Peninsular Malaysia's premier protected area, which straddles the states of XXXX and XXXX.
+Impressions of a visit to Peninsular Malaysia's premier protected area of Taman Negara.

 Tasik Bera - Malaysia's first protected freshwater wetland.
 A travelogue describing the wildlife and Semelai people who inhabit this unique lake, the first Ramsar site in Malaysia and home to a high diversity of freshwater fishes.